We will take a closer look at the Breville BJE430SIL The Juice Fountain Cold Review, an 850 Watts centrifugal juicer.

-Patented anti-drip technology ensures the juice is collected in 1.5l Container with foam separator.
+Patented anti-drip technology ensures the juice is collected in a 1.5l Container with a foam separator.
 The feed chute is also 3 inches wide.

 With the features so alike and the price almost the same, it is a matter of preference.

 This juicer has a slightly lower price and power.
-It has high-efficiency steel microblade, but smaller feeding chute, around 2,7 inches.
+It has high-efficiency steel microblade but a smaller feeding chute, around 2,7 inches.
 The speed settings are the same, two in both cases.

 However, it lacks the stainless steel finish Breville BJE430SIL has, so the overall impression matches the price.